rimusa/rimusa.github.io/docs/_pages/research.md

 author_profile: true
 ---

-Here you can find my papers and other projects I've been a part of.
+Here you can find my papers and other academia-related projects I've been a part of.
+You can see the talks and presentations I've given [here](../talks).

 ## First Author Papers